Shad0w-ops/H.I.V.E/README.md

 |Intelx API|intelx.io|Free, Paid, Educational|
 |Hunter API|hunter.io|Free, Paid|

-(Note) Educational means that there is a better subscription plan for free that they provide for accounts created with student Emails (.edu)
+(NOTE) Educational means that there is a better subscription plan for free that they provide for accounts created with student Emails (.edu)